ahme-mahmoud/ICS-OT-NDR/README.md

 This project implements a **Machine Learning–Based Network Detection and Response (NDR)** system for **Industrial Control Systems (ICS)** and **Operational Technology (OT)** environments.

-Unlike traditional signature-based IDS solutions, this system focuses on **behavior-based anomaly detection**, which is more suitable for industrial networks where:
+Unlike traditional signature-based IDS solutions, this system relies on **behavior-based anomaly detection**, which is more suitable for industrial networks where:

 - Normal behavior is stable and predictable
 - Attack samples are limited or unknown
 - Availability and safety are critical

-The system is designed to detect **network scans, anomalies, and real cyber attacks** targeting industrial networks such as **PLC-based systems**.
+The system is designed to detect **network scans, anomalies, and real cyber attacks** targeting **PLC-based industrial networks**.

 ---